Formo vs. Amplitude: Which Analytics Platform Is Right for DeFi Apps?

 Formo vs Mixpanel

-Web3-native analytics vs the product analytics standard
+DeFi-native analytics vs traditional product analytics

 Formo vs Google Analytics